Run tabletop exercises that prove readiness,

 ISO 27035No explicit evidence preservation step was triggered.
 Add forensic hold checklist to incident playbook.

-Complete Transcript
+Complete transcript

 Timestamped record of facilitator prompts, participant responses, and decision points from the full run.

-Scored Performance
+Scored performance

 Track all five scoring dimensions — communication, decision quality, role adherence, escalation, and procedural compliance — in one summary view.

-Sourced Recommendations
+Sourced recommendations

 Each recommendation is tied to recognized frameworks instead of unsourced generic AI guidance.

-Auditor-Ready PDF
+Auditor-ready PDF

 Export a structured artifact that leadership, compliance, and audit stakeholders can review quickly.